 So spend the money and get a good headshot.
 Then get ready to go viral.

-(This great headshot is from Nadine Froger Photography.
+(This great headshot is from White Balance Photography.
 Those who know me know this photo makes me look better than I actually do.)